 It's especially important to set up Plot Transparency for color rendered drawings.

 Follow the steps above to access the Page Setup dialog box.

-Check the Plot Transparency box.
+Select the Plot Transparency option.

 Click OK when finished.